 “I did not understand the consequences of my actions at the time I fabricated the story,” he said.

 Clary was formally exonerated in June 2016.

 The National Registry of Exonerations (NRE) tracks wrongful convictions, and has tallied 2,040 cases since 1989.
 But 2016 saw a record number of exonerations like Clary’s; nationwide, the NRE reported 166 wrongful convictions that year.
 Texas continued to lead the way, with the exoneration of 58 men and women who were actually innocent.
 Most came from Harris County, which includes the city of Houston.

-In 2014, a newspaper reporter noticed that in some Harris County drug ...
+In 2014, a newspaper reporter noticed that in some Harris County drug cases the results ...

 by Derek Gilna